term-structure/TS-Circom/doc/DOC-raw.md

 ### Minimum Fee Mechanism

-When a user signs an order, they agree to a predefined `minFee` amount as the minimum fee.
-Initially, when an order is matched for the first time, we charge an amount equivalent to the signed `minFee` as an initial credit amount before proceeding with the match.
+When a user signs an order, they consent to the `minFee` amount specified as the minimum fee.
+Initially, upon the first match of an order, we charge an amount equivalent to the signed `minFee` as an initial credit before proceeding with the matching process.

-As the order continues to be matched repeatedly, the transaction fee required from the user will gradually increase.
-However, we will only charge the additional fee once the accumulated fee surpasses the credit amount.
+As the order continues to match repeatedly, the transaction fee required from the user will gradually increase.
+However, any additional fees are only charged once the accumulated fees exceed the initial credit amount.

-If the fee for an order is charged from `matchedAmt` and the `matchedAmt` of a match is insufficient to cover the credit amount, we will carry over the remaining credit amount to be charged in subsequent matches.
+If the fees for an order are derived from `matchedAmt` and the `matchedAmt` for a match is insufficient to cover the credit amount, the remaining credit will be carried over and charged in subsequent matches.

-A special aspect of our mechanism is that an order can play different roles in different matches.
-For instance, our secondary limit order might be a taker in its first match and a maker in subsequent matches.
-In such cases, different `minFee` requirements apply depending on the role the order plays.
-Hence, we have an additional rule: if the signed `minFee` differs from the credit amount and `minFee` is greater, we will charge the difference between the signed `minfee` and the original credit amount and update the credit amount accordingly.
+A unique feature of our mechanism is that an order can assume different roles in various matches.
+For example, a secondary limit order might act as a taker in its first match and as a maker in later ones.
+In such scenarios, different `minFee` rates may apply based on the order's role.
+Therefore, we include an additional rule: if the signed `minFee` differs from the initial credit amount and `minFee` is greater, we will charge the difference between the signed minFee and the original credit, updating the credit amount as needed.

 The following outlines the specific operational flow for implementing the `minFee` mechanism: